Richard Stuverud: Career

 Known for playing in several bands in the Seattle scene, his first was the punk rock band The Fastbacks.
-Through the mid-90s, Stuverud played in the bands Three Fish and Tres Mts., both side projects of Pearl Jam bassist Jeff Ament.
+Through the mid-1990s, Stuverud played in the bands Three Fish and Tres Mts., both side projects of Pearl Jam bassist Jeff Ament.
 Three Fish released the albums Three Fish (1996) and The Quiet Table (1999), through Epic Records.
 The album Tres Mts.
 (Three Mountains), with Doug Pinnick of King's X and guest guitarist Mike McCready, was released in 2011.
-Pearl Jam's 2011 box set, Vitalogy, includes the previously-unreleased demo version of "Nothingman" with Stuverud on drums.
+Pearl Jam's 2011 box set, Vitalogy, included the previously unreleased demo version of "Nothingman" with Stuverud on drums.

-In 2012, he worked again with Jeff Ament, this time with NYC singer-songwriter, Joseph Arthur, to form the band, RNDM.
+In 2012, he worked again with Jeff Ament, this time with the singer-songwriter, Joseph Arthur, to form the band, RNDM.
 They released their debut album, Acts (2012) and followed up with Ghost Riding (2016).
-Stuverud has collaborated with Ament on his solo albums, including I Should be Outside(2020), Tone (2008) and While my Heart Beats (2012).
-Stuverud is also on drums for Ament's third solo album, Heaven/Hell(2018).
+Stuverud has collaborated with Ament on his solo albums, including I Should be Outside (2020), Tone (2008) and While my Heart Beats (2012).
+Stuverud is also on drums for Ament's third solo album, Heaven/Hell (2018).

-A member of the Seattle band War Babies, he also played in Suicide Squad, the side project of the Brad Sinsel of TKO and for a short time in the power metal band, Fifth Angel, appearing in the 1989 video for the song, "Time Will Tell."
+A member of the Seattle band War Babies, he also played in Suicide Squad, the side project of Brad Sinsel of TKO and for a short time in the power metal band, Fifth Angel, appearing in the 1989 video for the song, "Time Will Tell".
 He played in several other bands in Seattle, including the cover band, Luv.
 Co (with Mother Love Bone and War Babies members), and Blind Horse, which featured Bruce Fairweather, ex-guitarist of Mother Love Bone and bass player in Love Battery.
 He later joined the Portland band, Pilot, and released the album, Stranger's Waltz, in 1998.

-Stuverud has recorded and toured internationally with South African artist, Robbi Robb in Tribe After Tribe, Nash Kato of Urge Overkill, U.K. artists, Paul Newsome and Proud Mary, and the NYC band, White Light Motorcade.
-His versatility on drums landed him national tours with Chicago Blues man, Barkin' Bill Smith as well as Nashville's Gary Allan.
+Stuverud has recorded and toured internationally with South African artist, Robbi Robb in Tribe After Tribe, Nash Kato of Urge Overkill, British artists, Paul Newsome and Proud Mary, and the New York City-based band, White Light Motorcade.
+His versatility on drums landed him national tours with Chicago blues man, Barkin' Bill Smith as well as Nashville's Gary Allan.
 Stuverud also continued to collaborate with Robbi Robb, contributing to the Tribe After Tribe albums, M.O.A.B.
 (2007) and Pearls Before Swine (1997) as well as Robb's 3rd Ear Experience albums, Stoned Gold (2017) and Stones of a Feather (2016).
+He plays drums in the Oakland-based bands, Slow Phase and REQ'D, and teaches drums, vocals and keyboards at the School of Rock in Berkeley.